-How to Market a Product: Best Practices for Reaching New Customers Overseas
+How to Market a Product: 10 Promotion Strategies for Reaching New Customers

 Back in the day, to market a product, you would create a commercial or take out an ad in the local paper—and that would be it.
 Nowadays, the product promotion landscape has changed so much that you can reach a global audience with the click of a button.
 However, the potential for missteps is also much higher when your audience is spread across the globe and immensely diverse: One false move, and you could end up offending an entire culture.